Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Approach

 \textbf{Trading-off uncertainty and diversity.} \method captures an implicit tradeoff between model uncertainty (via entropy-weighting) and feature-space coverage (via clustering).
 Consider the predictive probability distribution for instance $\mathbf{x}$:

 where $\sigma$ denotes the softmax function and $T$ denotes its temperature.
 We observe that by modulating $T$, we can control the uncertainty-diversity tradeoff.
 For example, by increasing $T$, we obtain more diffuse softmax distributions for all points leading to similar uncertainty estimates across points; correspondingly, we expect diversity to play a bigger role.
 Similarly, at lower values of $T$ we expect uncertainty to have greater influence.
-We treat $T$ as a hyperparameter that may be tuned using a small validation set.